atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 - Choose one of plain or effective according to the purpose.
 The output directory must be writable by the user which is running the server.

 - The "real" statistics of PostgreSQL
-    - The statistics stored in pg_class and pg_statistics.
+    - The statistics stored in pg_class and pg_statistic.
 This is usable for off-site analysis and tuning of a server.
 The exported statistics can be loaded using pg_dbms_stats on the analysing site.
 - The statitics currently in effect
     - The statistics that planner is looking through pg_dbms_stats.
 It is usable for loading a tuned statistics onto the service site or backing up an effective statitics into a plain file.
 - You can find the sample files in the "extension" subdirectory in the directory shown by "pg_config --docdir".